norskeld/sigma/apps/docs/content/parsers/regexp.md

 Matching is performed in sticky mode, so `g` and `y` flags are handled automatically.
 :::

-The regular expression must obey one simple rule:

-- It *doesn't* use `^` and `$` to match at the beginning or at the end of the text.
+The regular expression must obey one simple rule: it *doesn't* use `^` and `$` to match at the beginning or at the end of the text.
 Flags like u and i are allowed and can be added if needed.

 ## Usage